Get help today 888-319-2606

 • Aftercare planning.

-28-day rehabs and 30-day addiction treatment programs can help people overcome resistance to addiction treatment, allow them to detox from drugs and alcohol abuse and help them learn ways to maintain sobriety in daily life.
+28-day drug treatment programs and 30-day addiction treatment programs can help people overcome resistance to addiction treatment, allow them to detox from drugs and alcohol abuse and help them learn ways to maintain sobriety in daily life.

-These short stays may not offer enough treatment for people who have more severe alcohol or narcotics addictions or who have relapsed, so it’s important to consider your personal needs when choosing a 28-day or 30-day inpatient rehab program for alcohol or drug abuse.
+A short-term drug rehab may not offer enough treatment for people who have more severe alcohol or narcotics addictions or who have relapsed, so it’s important to consider your personal needs when choosing a 28-day or 30-day drug inpatient rehab program for alcohol or drug abuse.

-Whether you are seeking treatment for alcoholism, marijuana addiction, cocaine addiction, amphetamine addiction, prescription drug addiction, LSD addiction, fentanyl addiction, opiate addiction, heroin addiction, methadone addiction, methamphetamine addiction or an addiction to any other type of substance, recovery is possible.
+Whether you are seeking treatment for alcoholism, marijuana addiction, cocaine addiction, amphetamine addiction, prescription drug addiction, LSD addiction, fentanyl addiction, opioid addiction, heroin addiction, methadone addiction, methamphetamine addiction or an addiction to any other type of substance, recovery is possible at a 28-day drug treatment program or 30-day inpatient rehab.

 What Are The Benefits of Month-Long Addiction Treatment Programs?